Pat Fitzgerald, Northwestern's rapid fall from grace appears to be a lesson in common sense

-Pat Fitzgerald, Northwestern's rapid fall from grace appears to be a lesson in how not to handle modern crisis
+Pat Fitzgerald, Northwestern's rapid fall from grace a lesson in how not to handle modern crisis

 Last Friday, Northwestern president Michael Schill read a report on a six-month independent investigation into allegations of hazing within the Wildcat football program — complete with 50-plus interviews — and deemed that head coach Pat Fitzgerald should be suspended for two meaningless July weeks.